Multi-factor authentication (MFA) is a secondary layer of user authentication applied to your Mattermost server.

-This option is enabled by the System Admin by going to System Console > Authentication > MFA, then setting Enable Multi-factor Authentication to true.
+System Admins can enable this option by going to System Console > Authentication > MFA, then setting Enable Multi-factor Authentication to true.

-Once enabled, users can opt to use MFA on their account in the Account Settings menu under Security > Multi-factor Authentication.
+Once enabled, users can opt to set up multi-factor authentication on their account by selecting Profile > Security > Multi-factor Authentication from their avatar.

 System Admins can disable this option by going to System Console > Authentication > MFA.
-When Enable Multi-factor Authentication is set to false, users can’t opt to use or disable MFA on their account in Account Settings > Security > Multi-factor Authentication.
+When Enable Multi-factor Authentication is set to false, users can’t opt to use or disable multi-factor authentication on their account via Profile > Security > Multi-factor Authentication.

 MFA can be disabled for user accounts using the API.
 See the Mattermost API Reference for details.